kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

     [65, 60, 50, 30, 7, ]
    </pre>

-The algorithm shows how a node and its left-most children are pushed onto the stack, then when a leaf node's null left child is visited, the that is popped and the value visited.
-The entire process repeats again with the right child of the just-visited node.
+The output shows how a node and its left-most children are first pushed onto the stack, then when a leaf node's null left child is visited, the stack is popped (after the terminal condition is detected and the algorithm immediately returns) and the value visited.
+The entire process then repeats again with the right child of the just-visited node.

 We can convert the recursive algorithm to an iterative version with an explicit stack.
 Like the recursive version, it first pushes the input node and all its left-most non-null children onto the stack.